s2t2/pegasus-notes/README.md

 ## Version Control (Git)

 We need to clone repositories from GitHub.
+We'll use git.
 It looks like git is pre-installed on the server:

 ```sh
 which git